phalcon/documentation/docs/views.md

     public function lastAction()
     {
         $this->flash->notice(
-            'These are the latest invoices'
+            'These are the latest posts'
         );
     }
 }